jonathan-am/goldensignal-painel_afiliados-front/README.md

-A Simple web panel, to manager a website styles and configurations, created in react using hooks.
+This is a start for a simple web panel, to manager a website styles and configurations, created in react using hooks.